 How To Avoid Dandruff in Winters?

-In Dandruff in Winters, Winter Care
+In Winter Care

 It’s winter time!
 The time when the cold waves hit our sensitive skin.
 The skin during winters often dries up, getting stretchy, irritating, and itchy.
 The skin needs ample hydration and moisture to keep them intact or protect it from the adverse cold extremities.